the-invisible-man/streams-api/README.md

 * Ad data is always the same for a specific Stream ID.
 * This API will be under heavy load from all clients (Mobile Apps, SPA, TV devices)

 With these two assumptions in mind the system was designed to cache redundant information.
 Both the `StreamService` and the `AdService` have the ability to cache their responses.
-This cache can be turned off on just one service or on both services from the `.env` file.
+This cache can be turned off for just one service or for both services from the `.env` file.

 ### What gets cached?

 By default only the `AdsService` caches its responses on a per stream id basis.
-One could enable the cache on the `StreamService` to avoid unpacking complex mongo structures per call, but keep in mind that given that the advertisement data is considered part of the Stream object, such data will also be cached.
+One could enable the cache on the `StreamService` to avoid unpacking complex mongo structures per call, but keep in mind that given that the advertisement data is considered part of the Stream object, such data will also be cached even if the cache is off for the `AdsService`.

 ### Cache Warmer